 Evening (5 min): Add 10 new words to your deck from whatever you studied that day.
 Write each one in a sentence.
 Go to bed.

 That is roughly 20 minutes per day.
-At 10 words per day, you will have 3,000 words in your deck after a year — which puts you comfortably at B1/B2 level in reading vocabulary.
+At 10 words per day, you will have 3,000 words in your deck after a year.
+More importantly, you will have a system you can keep using instead of constantly restarting from zero.

 Using the Gym to Accelerate